python-pillow/Pillow/README.rst

 Introduction
 ------------

-..
-Note:: Pillow < 2.0.0 supports Python versions 2.4, 2.5, 2.6, 2.7; Pillow >= 2.0.0 supports Python versions 2.6, 2.7, 3.2, 3.3.

-..
-Note:: Pillow >= 2.1.0 no longer supports "import _imaging".
-Please use "from PIL.Image import core as _imaging" instead.

-..
-Note:: Pillow >= 1.0 no longer supports "import Image".
-Please use "from PIL import Image" instead.

-..
-Note:: PIL and Pillow currently cannot co-exist in the same environment.
-If you want to use Pillow, please remove PIL first.

 The fork author's goal is to foster active development of PIL through:

 - Continuous integration testing via `Travis CI <https://travis-ci.org/python-imaging/Pillow>`_